goncharov-vlad/SOLID/O/README.md

 # O
 ## Open–Closed Principle

-_Entities should be open for extension, but closed for modification_
+_Entities should be open for extension, but closed for modification._

 ###### Example of violating of the principle:
 ```js